raganwald/javascript-allonge-six/manuscript/markdown/Functions/const.md

     })(2)
       //=> would return 6 if const had function scope

-If `const` always bound its value to the name defined in the function's environment, placing a `const` statement inside of a block would merely rebind the existing name, ovewriting its old contents.
+If `const` always bound its value to the name defined in the function's environment, placing a `const` statement inside of a block would merely rebind the existing name, overwriting its old contents.
 That would be super-confusing.
 And this code would "work:"

    ((diameter) => {
       if (true) {